 - Approaching Methods

-Apply the instructional design strategy in eLearning course that includes guided learning, story-based learning, scenario-based learning, microlearning, gamification, etc.
+Apply the instructional design strategy in the eLearning course that includes guided learning, story-based learning, scenario-based learning, microlearning, gamification, etc.

 - High Learner Engagement